-The first payment is due and payable the last week of July for the fall semester and the last week of December for the spring semester (Contact the Bursar's Office or visit the student portal for exact dates).
+The first payment is due and payable during July for the fall semester and during December for the spring semester (Contact the Bursar's Office or visit the student portal for exact dates).
 A \$25.00 late payment fee will also be assessed each month a payment is late under the payment plan.
 If timely payments are not made, the College reserves the right to refuse to agreement to a payment plan with the student for subsequent semesters.